Kalabasa/leanrada.com/src/pages/works/isolation.md

 	<sup>F<sup>o</sup> / </sup><strong>F</strong>
 </div>

+<small>I think the bass turned out to be a big factor in the music’s motion, especially with the <strong>F</strong> going back to <strong>C</strong> movement.</small>

 They all worked together to create a steady and chill sound to quarantine to.

 There were no choruses or big movements because that’s not chill; that’s drama.

 ---

-In retrospect, the title of the piece coincidentally gets a new meaning in the context of music theory.
+In retrospect, the title *Isolation* gets a whole new meaning in the context of music.

 An *Isolation* of voices.

+Isolated, yet still working together.

 Just like our social *Isolation* in this pandemic.

-Isolated, yet still working together. <small>(well, ideally)</small>

 Listen via [**Spotify**](https://open.spotify.com/album/6fq6RgPzULhd1Gq14Kf9Ix).